ChrisDuffley/stationPlaylist/addoninternals.md

 * SPL Assistant: This layer command set is available in the app module and is intended to obtain status information and to manage app module features.
 I called this Assistant because this layer serves as an assistant to a broadcaster in reading various status information.
 More details can be found later in this article.
 * SPL Controller: This layer is for the global plugin and performs Studio commands from anywhere.
 I called this "controller" because it controls various functions of Studio from other programs.
 More details will be provided below.

-In the early days, I enforced this separation, but in add-on 6.0, it is possible to invoke SPL Assistant layer by pressing the command used to invoke SPL Controller.
+In the early days, I enforced this separation, but in add-on 6.0, it is possible to invoke SPL Assistant layer by pressing the command used to invoke SPL Controller and this behavior became the default in 2025.
 In add-on 7.0, it is possible for SPL Assistant to emulate commands from other screen reader scripts, and the mechanics of it is covered later in this article.

 ### The "magic" behind layer commands